 In August 2018, we entered into a revolving credit facility with Silicon Valley Bank (as amended, the Revolving Credit Facility) in an aggregate principal amount of up to the lesser of (i) \$15.0 million (Maximum Amount) or (ii) the sum of (a) 85% of our eligible receivables and (b) 50% of our eligible inventory, in each case, subject to certain limitations (Borrowing Base), provided that the amount of eligible inventory that may be counted towards the Borrowing Base shall be subject to a cap as set forth in the Revolving Credit Facility.
 Subject to the level of this Borrowing Base, we may make and repay borrowings from time to time until the maturity of the Revolving Credit Facility.
-The Borrowing Base as of June 30, 2020 under the Revolving Credit Facility was \$7.3 million.
-There were no borrowings outstanding under the Revolving Credit Facility at June 30, 2020.
+Total availability under the Revolving Credit Facility as of March 31, 2021 was \$13.2 million.
+There were no borrowings outstanding under the Revolving Credit Facility at March 31, 2021.

 The Revolving Credit Facility is collateralized by substantially all our property, other than intellectual property.
-Until an amendment in April 2020, the Revolving Credit Facility was set to mature on August 2, 2020.
-The interest rate on outstanding loans under the Revolving Credit Facility was the greater of (i) prime rate plus 0.50% or (ii) 5.50%.
+The interest rate on outstanding loans under the Revolving Credit Facility is the greater of (i) prime rate plus 0.50% or (ii) 5.25%.
 Interest on any outstanding loans is due and payable monthly and the principal balance is due at maturity, though loans can be prepaid at any time without penalty.
-In addition, we pay a quarterly unused revolving line facility fee of 0.75% per annum on the average unused facility and an annual commitment fee of \$112,500.
+Fees for the Revolving Credit Facility include an annual commitment fee of \$112,500 and a quarterly unused line fee based on the Borrowing Base.
+Effective April 21, 2020, the Revolving Credit Facility was amended to extend the maturity date to August 2, 2022.